ML4GLand/EUGENe_paper/README.md

 # Welcome to the EUGENe Paper Repo!
 This repository contains the code used to generate the results presented in the manuscript "EUGENe: A Python toolkit for predictive analyses of regulatory sequences."
+You can find the EUGENe documentation pages [here](https://eugene-tools.readthedocs.io/en/latest/index.html) and the EUGENe GitHub [here](https://github.com/cartercompbio/EUGENe).

 Each directory within this repository is broken up into the three use cases (section titles in *italics*) presented in the above preprint:
 1. `jores21` -- *STARR-seq plant promoter activity prediction*